lukasschwab/vertex-cover/cmd/05-unified/README.md

 # 05-unified

 Attempt at producing a lot of comparisons all at once, using learnings from the previous experiments.
+Definitely the tidiest.

 ## Interpretation